movingdownunder/movingdownunder.github.io/_pages/general/visas.md

 In addition to meeting the basic requirements mentioned above, you are also required to pass a [points](https://immi.homeaffairs.gov.au/help-support/departmental-forms/online-forms/points-calculator){:target="\_blank"} test with points being awarded for age, English language ability, specific work experience, qualification, spouse skills, Australian skilled work experience, Australian qualifications and fluency in one of Australia's major community languages.

-The current passmark for this particular visa category is 60 points however, because of ceilings imposed on certain occupations, you may in fact be required to obtain more than 60 points in order to receive an invitation to apply for this visa.
+The current number of points required for this visa category can be found [here](https://immi.homeaffairs.gov.au/visas/working-in-australia/skillselect/invitation-rounds){:target="\_blank"} however, because of ceilings imposed on certain occupations, you may in fact be required to obtain more than the specified number of points in order to receive an invitation to apply for this visa.

 To be able to apply for this visa you need to submit an expression of interest and then be invited through [SkillSelect](https://skillselect.gov.au){:target="\_blank"} to apply.